-Column Meaning Field type NR The control creates the entry automatically.
+Column Meaning Field type

+NR The control creates the entry automatically.
+Mandatory field

 The entry is required for the input field Line number of the BLOCK SCAN function.

+ТҮРЕ The control differentiates between the following entries Mandatory field

+PAL Pallet

+FIX Fixture

-Mandatory field ТҮРЕ The control differentiates between the following entries PAL Pallet FIX Fixture PGM NC program Select the entries using the ENT key and the arrow keys or by soft key.
-Mandatory field NAME File name The machine tool builder specifies the names for pallets and fixtures, if applicable, whereas you define program names.
+PGM NC program

+Select the entries using the ENT key and the arrow keys or by soft key.

+NAME File name Mandatory field

+The machine tool builder specifies the names for pallets and fixtures, if applicable, whereas you define program names.
 You must specify the complete path if the NC program is not saved in the directory of the pallet table.

+DATUM Datum Optional field

-Mandatory field DATUM Datum You must specify the complete path if the datum table is not saved in the folder of the pallet table.
+You must specify the complete path if the datum table is not saved in the folder of the pallet table.
 You activate datums from a datum table in the NC program using Cycle 7 .
-Optional field This entry is only required if a datum table is used.
-PRESET Workpiece preset Enter the preset number of the workpiece.
-Optional field
+This entry is only required if a datum table is used.

+PRESET Workpiece preset Optional field

+Enter the preset number of the workpiece.

 Column Meaning Field type LOCATION Location of the pallet Optional field The entry MA indicates that there is a pallet or fixture in the working space of the machine and can be machined.
 Press the ENT key to enter MA .
 Press the NO ENT key to remove the entry and thus suppress machining.
 If the column exists, the entry is mandatory.
 LOCK Line locked Optional field Using an you can exclude the line of the pallet table from processing.
 Press the ENT key to identify the line with the entry .
 Press the NO ENT key to cancel the lock.
 You can lock the execution for individual NC programs, fixtures or entire pallets.
 Unlocked lines (e.g. PGM) in a locked pallet are also not executed.
 PALPRES Number of the pallet preset Optional field This entry is only required if pallet presets are used.
 W-STATUS Execution status Optional field This entry is only required for tool- oriented machining.
 METHOD Machining method Optional field This entry is only required for tool- oriented machining.
 CTID ID for mid-program startup Optional field This entry is only required for tool- oriented machining.
-SP-X, SP-Y, SP-Z Clearance height in the linear axes X, Y, and Z Optional field SP-A, SP-B, SP-C Clearance height in the rotary axes A, B, and C Optional field SP-U, SP-V, SP-W Clearance height in the parallel axes U, V, and W Optional field DOC Comment Optional field You can remove the LOCATION column if you are only using pallet tables in which the control is to machine all lines.
-Further information: "Inserting or deleting columns", Page 499
+SP-X, SP-Y, SP-Z Clearance height in the linear axes X, Y, and Z Optional field SP-A, SP-B, SP-C Clearance height in the rotary axes A, B, and C Optional field SP-U, SP-V, SP-W Clearance height in the parallel axes U, V, and W Optional field DOC Comment Optional field using lines her information: "Inserting or deleting columns", 9 517